manohar-12/SqlAssignment16-01-23/README.md

 ##### Assignment 17-01-23
 1. Query to display difference of latest and second latest record inserted in the table.of each event_type.

+2. Write a program to display the highest power of 2 that is divides the given number zero. input   : 24 output  : 3 explaination : pow(2,3) = 8, 24 % 8 == 0